-For the past few months, I’ve been taking an average of 1.6 flights per week on commercial airplanes.
-Most of these offered seatback entertainment, so I could watch the TV show or movie of my choice, or listen to satellite radio while reading.
-Touch-screen controls are easy to use because they let me touch—or tap—the item or the control that I want.
-By using the touch screen, I can select a program, adjust the volume, skip the next song, and so on.
+Lately, my work has me flying frequently on commercial airplanes.
+Most of these flights offered seatback entertainment, so I could watch a TV show or movie of my choice, or listen to satellite radio while reading.
+Touch-screen controls are easy to use because they let me touch—or tap—the item or the control that I want, to select a program, adjust the volume, skip to the next song, and so on.

 One thing I’ve noticed is that about ¼ of seatback touch screens are poorly registered.
 By registration I mean that the system and the user agree on where the user is tapping or touching the screen: